eptals2/ARSwithPredictiveAnalytics/README.md

    http://127.0.0.1:5000/
    ```

-3. Upload one or multiple resume files (PDF, DOCX, or TXT format).
+3. Upload one or multiple resume files (PDF or DOCX).
-   - You can select multiple files by holding Ctrl (or Cmd on Mac) while selecting files.
+   - You can select multiple files by holding 'Ctrl' while selecting files.

 4. Click the "Extract & Analyze Resumes" button to process all the uploaded resumes.